Maine Justice Foundation Leadership

 Shelly Anarado Okere is a graduate of the University of Michigan and Case Western Reserve University Franklin Thomas Backus School of Law and is the proud daughter of Nigerian immigrants.
 Shelly is currently the owner and manager of IOS, LLC: Real Estate Investments.
 Before starting her small business, Shelly was an Assistant District Attorney in Penobscot County where she focused on compassionate juvenile and adult prosecution.
 Before moving to Maine in 2014, Shelly was a staff attorney with the Legal Aid Society of Cleveland.
 There, Shelly’s practice focused on removing legal barriers to the health of children and families.
 Shelly is a Board Member of the Bangor Area Recovery Network and the Board Vice President of the Penobscot Community Health Center.
 In addition, Shelly serves on the Bangor School Committee Diversity, Equity, Inclusion and Belonging Subcommittee as well as being a member of the Maine State Bar Association – BIPOC section.

-Hon.
-Warren Silver (Chair, Development Committee)
+Anne McGuire (Chair, Development Committee)

-Michelle Giard Draeger, Secretary
+Michelle Draeger, Secretary

 Michelle is responsible for overall management of MJF in order to maximize resources that support access to civil justice, including legal aid, pro bono legal services, and related law education.